FrankAlbella/manga_manager/README.md

 * Newtonsoft.Json 11.0.2

 ## Current Features
-* Scans directory and finds potential doujins
+* Scans directory and finds potential manga
 * Displays the cover image of the doujin (using the first image in the folder)
-* Displays the title of the doujin (using the name of the folder)
+* Displays the title of the manga (using the name of the folder)
-* Automatically gathers tags from nHentai
+* Automatically gathers tags
-* Manual editing of doujin info
+* Manual editing of manga info
-* Search and filter through doujin tags and titles
+* Search and filter through manga tags and titles

-## Todo
-* Optimization